azavea/climate-change-api/README.rst

 and view at http://localhost:8082

-Getting Data
+Manually Getting Data
 ------------

-Once you have your environment set up, you need data.
-There are two methods available for importing climate data: Import from the raw NetCDF, or import from another ClimateChangeAPI instance.
+If the need arises, there are two methods available for manually importing climate data: Import from the raw NetCDF, or import from another ClimateChangeAPI instance.
 When loading climate data, you will need to bump your API user's throttling rate (``ClimateUser.burst_rate`` and ``ClimateUser.sustained_rate``) if loading from another instance.
 Even if not, you'll probably want to bump it for ease of development.

 Access the Remote Instance